 Joseph Sargent joined the musicology faculty at the University of Alabama in 2018.
 Prior to arriving at UA he taught at the University of California-Davis, University of San Francisco, California State University-East Bay, and for six years at the University of Montevallo, where he received the Distinguished Teacher Award from the College of Fine Arts.

 Dr. Sargent received a B.A. in music and psychology from the University of Rochester and an M.A. and Ph.D. in musicology and humanities from Stanford University.
-He holds memberships in numerous professional organizations and serves as president of the Southern Chapter of the American Musicological Society.
+He holds memberships in numerous professional organizations and recently concluded a two-year term as president of the Southern Chapter of the American Musicological Society.